Mamas159/discord-server-copy/README.md

 # servercopy
-Copy content of a server into another server.
-Useful when you have multiple 'burner dc' (cook groups/ bots) and don't want to switch back and forth to see important annoucements.
+Copy content of a server into another server using self bot.Useful when you have multiple 'burner dc' (cook groups/ bots) and don't want to switch back and forth to see important annoucements.

 Don't use to auto-leak message to another server although it's possible.
+For those groups which require you to pay for memberships, copying message and share to other people is not allowed.

-NOTE:Self bot is forbidden.
+NOTE:Self bot means you don't need to add a real 'discord bot' to the group to do the server copy.
+But Self bot is forbidden.
 Experimental use only and use at own risk

 This is a new project/also my first project using Javascript, so there will be potential bugs.